Establishing and Operating Transparent

 Policies and Procedures to Appoint and Remove Senior Officers and Nominate Candidates for Directors and Audit & Supervisory Board Members

 Nominations of candidates for directors and Audit & Supervisory Board members are made after deliberation and reporting by the Executive Appointment Committee, followed by a resolution of the Board of Directors and a subsequent Shareholders’ Meeting.
+Senior officer and director candidates are appointed on the basis of a comprehensive evaluation of their ability to quickly make correct judgments, the respect in which they are held by others, and their fulfillment of legal and ethical obligations, while also ensuring that the management team and Board of Directors as a whole possesses the appropriate balance of knowledge, experience, and capabilities.

 Skills Matrix

-- The composition of our Board of Directors and Audit & Supervisory Board (ASB) as a whole takes into consideration the balance of knowledge, experience, and abilities, as well as diversity and number of members.
+- The composition of our Board of Directors and Audit & Supervisory Board as a whole takes into consideration the balance of knowledge, experience, and abilities, as well as diversity and number of members.

 * Click to enlarge